 On-going land uses may have changed some polygons after the date that the aerial photographs were taken or the field sampling was conducted.
-Wherever possible, polygons reflect conditions that were noted during field sampling, rather than when the aerial photographs were taken.
+Wherever possible, polygons reflect conditions that were noted during field sampling and on orthophotos from 2003, rather than when the aerial photographs were taken.

 One of the primary limitations of aerial photograph interpretations is the ability to see disturbances such as cover of invasive plants.
-The mapper must apply the information from field sampling data to adjacent areas.
+I applied information from field sampling data to adjacent areas.
 Disturbance levels may have changed in some areas after the field sampling was completed.

-Small sensitive ecosystems are captured as a small component of a larger polygon that is dominated by one or two other ecosystems.
+Often small sensitive ecosystems are captured as a small component of a larger polygon that is dominated by one or two other ecosystems.
 Many polygons contain a complex of up to three ecosystems, and sensitive ecosystems may only occupy a portion of a given polygon.
+While polygon delineation is much more detailed than in many 1:15,000 ecosystem mapping projects, the landscape is complex, resulting in many complex polygons.